kabelj/AA6XA-Logger/README.md

 Windows:
 Follow the Linux instructions if you have Git installed.
 Otherwise follow the Mac instructions.
 I don't have a Windows computer, so I can't test that everything works there, or even if these steps are accurate.
+Your system may have a different method of calling python.